MistaAsh/WikiExtractor/README.md

 The implementation of WikiExtractor is done in Python.
 The code is written in a modular way so that it can be easily integrated into other projects.

-The extractor tool leverages the Search Optimization of the Google search engine to give the user the best possible results.
+The wikipedia extractor tool leverages the Search Optimization of the Google search engine to give the user the best possible results.
 It initially sends a `GET` request to the Google search engine with the query as the search term.
 The search engine returns a list of Wikipedia URLs that are relevant to the search term.
 The extractor then sends a `GET` request to each of the URLs and extracts the relevant information from the HTML page.

+The pdf extractor tool uses the `Tesseract OCR` engine to extract text from pdf files.
+The extractor first downloads the pdf file and then uses the Tesseract OCR engine to extract the text from the pdf file.
+The extractor then writes the extracted text to a JSON file.

 <br>